karzak/W209_Final_Project/README.md

 A repository for all code and documents related to the MIDS W209 final project

 Group members:
-Rock Baek
+Rock Baek,
-Kevin Davis
+Kevin Davis,
-Jonathan Landesman
+Jonathan Landesman,
-Adam Spitzig
+Adam Spitzig,

 Note: includes standard Python project .gitignore - modify as needed